MFuglsang/Q-ETL/README.md

+# QGIS ETL
-# QGIS as ETL tool using Python
+# - ETL build on the QGIS Engine, using python.

 ## Requirements
 This concept requires a QGIS installation on the computer that executes the jobs.